 Am I at risk of lead poisoning?

 Lead is likely the most dangerous substance in terms of health risks.
 Research after Flint’s water crisis showed it could lead to irreversible intellectual and behavioral issues in children as well as heart and kidney disease in adults.
-Link added that lead can cause neurological problems and hypertension.
+Dr. Link adds that lead can also cause neurological problems and hypertension.

-If you’re a pregnant woman, it’s especially important you use a water filter, Link says.
+If you’re a pregnant woman, it’s especially important you use a water filter, Dr. Link says.

 “We know that babies are born with hundreds of chemicals in their systems.
-By drinking filtered water, the mom is decreasing this exposure to her baby,” she said.
+By drinking filtered water, the mom is decreasing this exposure to her baby,” she says.

 Chicago, for example, mandated the use of lead until 1986, when it was banned by federal law.
 Those pipes continue to exist today and the city has required residents to pay for their replacement.
 What’s more, frequent construction across the city actually rattles the old service lines, releasing lead particles into the water flowing through them.
 A Chicago Tribune analysis in 2018 showed around 70 percent of homes had some lead in their water, and the Environmental Protection Agency (EPA) has publicly stated there’s no such thing as “safe” lead exposure.